 As illustrated in the chart below, the principles of improv are all linked to SEL Guiding Principles.
 Let me explain.

 In improv, ensemble is about building a community where there is trust and support.
 As I teach the concept of ensemble to educators and students, I find myself explaining, “In the improv world, it’s my job to make my fellow ensemble member look good.
 I need to take care of my ensemble.”
 Improv practitioners quickly understand that when we have trust and support within our learning community, we can comfortably take greater risks.
-This opens us up to making more personal connections and results in deeper learning experiences.
+This opens us up to make more personal connections and results in deeper learning experiences.